ADDICTION OVERVIEW

 Addiction, according to the National Institute on Drug Abuse, part of the National Institute of Health, is defined as, “a chronic, relapsing disorder characterized by compulsive drug seeking and use despite adverse consequences.
 It is considered a brain disorder, because it involves functional changes to brain circuits involved in reward, stress, and self-control.
 Those changes may last a long time after a person has stopped taking drugs.”

 Addiction is a chronic condition.
 The American Society of Addiction Medicine (ASAM) defines addiction as a chronic brain disorder.
-Addiction doesn’t happen from having a lack of willpower or as a result of making bad decisions.
-Your brain chemistry changes with addiction.

 There are two main groups of addiction: